sarxos/webcam-capture/webcam-capture-drivers/driver-raspberrypi/README.md

 # webcam-capture-driver-raspistill

-This capture driver is special for raspberrypi. __raspistill__ is the command line tool on raspberrypi for capturing still photographs with the camera module. blash...., Ok, The most important is that command line tool has feature grabbing image repeatly(mock FPS) from camera and print to file or console.
+This capture driver is special for raspberrypi. __raspistill， raspiyuv, ...__ is the command line tool on raspberrypi for capturing photographs or vedios with the camera module.
+The most important is that command line tool has feature grabbing image repeatly(mock FPS) from camera and print to file or console.
 They are:

 1.  -o, --output : Output filename <filename> (to **write to stdout, use '-o -**').
 If not specified, no file is saved
 2.  -tl, --timelapse : Timelapse mode.
 Takes a picture every <t>ms
 3.  -n, --nopreview : Do not display a preview window

-so it is possible use java Runtime to launch raspistill process and intercept its console output, makes it as webcam driver. this is one simple and straightforward approach without native JNI or JNA call, no file system exchange.
+so it is possible use java Runtime to launch raspixxx process and intercept its console output, makes it as webcam driver. this is one simple and straightforward approach without native JNI or JNA call, no file system exchange.
 You will not struggle with performance issue and native code compiling.
-Enjoy it!

 ##Install